 Ambica Ashok is a faculty at The Art of Living and has been associated with the foundation for the past twenty years.
-She was a former Semiconductor engineer with a Masters from The University of Texas, Austin, but left that to share the incredible benefits of breathing, meditation, and Yoga with the foundation.
+She was a former Semiconductor engineer with a Masters from The University of Texas, Austin, but she left her job to share the incredible benefits of breathing, meditation, and Yoga with the foundation.

 Ambica Ashok shares her journey

 Before associating with The Art of Living, I was in the semiconductor field and had lived and worked in the US for more than a decade before moving back to India.
-With The Art of Living, I did my first program in 1998, so I have been with the foundation for more than 20 years.
-Even during my career, I would advocate this a lot because there is an incredible amount of tension in the semiconductor space.
-So I have always been very passionate about spreading health and happiness.
-A few years back, among many other reasons, I thought this is what my passion is.
+I am associated with the foundation for last 20 years.
+Even during my career, I used to advocate this a lot because there is an incredible amount of tension in the semiconductor space.
+I have always been very passionate about spreading health and happiness.
+A few years back, I realized that this is my passion.
 I picked it up and taught various programs with The Art of Living.
-It was an easy switch for me because it was what I wanted to do naturally, and I can see the benefits in myself over the years.
+I can see the benefits in myself over the years.
 My first program was in 1998, and soon after that, I got the opportunity to do a program with the founder of The Art of Living, Shri Shri Ravi Shankar Ji.
 He was invited by my university, The University of Texas.
-The program was an eye-opener because I realized that our life's quality depends on the amount of energy and the state of mind that we are in.
-So if we can improve or work on our state of mind and increase our energy levels, then there is so much we can do; any challenge that comes up for me, I feel like I can handle it, and there is positivity naturally.
+The program was an eye-opener because I realized that our life’s quality depends on the amount of energy and the state of mind that we are in.
+So if we can improve or work on our state of mind and increase our energy levels, then there is so much we can do; Now i can handle any challenges that comes to me with ease.
 I find it a wonderful way to live life dynamically and be centered, soft, and focused inside.

 Become conscious of our thought patterns

-Stress has become so prevalent that it has become omnipresent like God.
+We all live a stressful life today.
 The definition of health is being established in the self.
 When we talk about total health, we need to pay attention to each layer of our mind, body, and spirit and bring it in harmony.
-There are few tendencies of the mind; it goes to the past or the future.
+Mind has a tendency of moving in past and future.
 Therefore, making the mind calm is not easy.
 Whatever you resist in mind, it will persist.
-Breath is the master key to unlock the life force within us and how to calm the mind.
+So, breath is the master key to unlock the life force within us and calm the mind.
 Breath and emotions are linked; every pattern of emotions has a corresponding effect on our breath.
 So we break it into two things, i.e., emotions affect the breath, but we can practically use the breath to affect our emotions by changing the rhythm of our breath and working on the rhythm of the breath.